 5.1 Evidence-Based Priority Setting

-HTA institutional mechanisms are efficiently functioning in high-income countries like Australia, European countries, and Canada.
-Most low- and middle-income countries (LMIC) do not have such institutional HTA systems in place, thus there exists a gap in interconnecting evidence and policy.
-In nations where Universal Health Coverage (UHC) exists, there are challenges to cover financial costs.
+HTA institutional mechanisms function efficiently in high-income countries such as Australia, European countries, and Canada.
+Most LMICs, however, do not have such institutional HTA systems in place, with gaps in the connection between evidence and policy.
+In nations where UHC exists, there are challenges to cover financial costs.
 Regional research infrastructure and facilities are insufficient to provide evidence for HTA-related decision-making.
-Different factors like poor know-how, expertise, and skill gap amongst responsible authorities, policy legislators, and HTA-related staff influences evidence-dependent verdict.
-Different international agencies have started special local and global HTA initiatives like conferences, workshops, and trainings for skill development.
-The Asian regional initiative HTAsiaLink and South American associations like RedETSA, PAHO, and IADB work in close cooperation with each other (Tantivess et al., 2017).
+Factors including poor know-how, expertise, and skill gaps between responsible authorities, policy legislators, and HTA-related staff influences evidence-dependent verdict.
+International agencies have started special local and global HTA initiatives, including conferences, workshops, and trainings for skill development.
+The Asian regional initiative, HTAsiaLink, the Latin American association RedETSA, and international organizations PAHO and the Inter-American Development Bank (IDB) work in close cooperation with each other (Tantivess et al., 2017).

-Priority setting by HITAP and NICE
+Priority Setting by HITAP and NICE

-To enhance priority setting in LMICs in various continents, British HTA agency, “National Institute for Health and Care Excellence (NICE) International” and Thailand’s HTA program “Health Intervention and Technology Assessment Program (HITAP)” and their associate institutions forged collaborations around 15 years ago.
-The learnings from the work of NICE and HITAP will aid in implementing HTA at a national level and support evidence for the generation and application of research in decision-making in LMICs (Tantivess et al., 2017).
+To enhance priority setting in LMICs, the British HTA agency NICE International and Thailand’s HTA program Health Intervention and Technology Assessment Program (HITAP) and their associate institutions forged collaborations approximately 15 years ago.
+The lessons learned from the work of NICE and HITAP will aid in implementing HTA at national levels and providing supporting evidence for the generation and application of research in decision-making in LMICs (Tantivess et al., 2017).

 Institutionalizing HTA in Vietnam

-NICE collaborated with Vietnam’s ministry of health to upgrade service quality and healthcare standards focusing on grade and performance based on certain factors.
+NICE collaborated with Vietnam’s Ministry of Health to upgrade service quality and healthcare standards, focusing on grade and performance based on certain factors.
 Vietnamese doctors initiated a process in close cooperation with NICE and NHS associates to aid in applying and learning from the evidence available globally at the national level.
 They implemented institutional steps by establishing stroke units and increasing patient awareness.
-Hospitals in Hanoi are adapting these practices to improve care standards, the aim is to further implement these services in different hospitals in the entire country.
-There was limited financial evaluation and lack of research on cost-effectiveness in Vietnam until efforts were initiated to institutionalize HTA in Vietnam.
-Thus, NICE and HITAP started a scheme for HTA institutionalization for priority setting in Vietnam, with the health department’s vision to implement Universal Health Coverage in the country.
-An evaluation was performed to acquire knowledge regarding the practices used in resource allotment, HTA requirements, practical potential, and political will to interlink research and policy.
+Hospitals in Hanoi are adapting these practices to improve care standards, with the aim of further implementing these services in different hospitals throughout the country.
+There was limited financial evaluation and a lack of research on cost effectiveness in Vietnam until efforts were initiated to institutionalize HTA.
+Thus, NICE and HITAP started a scheme for HTA institutionalization for priority setting in Vietnam, with the health department’s vision of implementing UHC.
+An evaluation was performed to acquire knowledge regarding the practices used in resource allotment, HTA requirements, practical potential, and the political will to interlink research and policy.
 The initial steps included measures to increase stakeholder understanding of HTA as an instrument for priority setting.
-Vietnamese health department established the Vietnamese Health Strategy and Policy Institute (HSPI) to perform HTA-related tasks in association with stakeholders, to develop new action, strategic vision, and HTA institutional framework.
+The Vietnamese health department established the Vietnamese Health Strategy and Policy Institute (HSPI) to perform HTA-related tasks in association with stakeholders and to develop new actions, a strategic vision, and an HTA institutional framework.

-HITAP was approached six years ago, to guide the Vietnamese Benefit Package resulting in review of benefits package for expensive pharmaceutical medicines and health technologies under the ambit of Vietnamese social security scheme (VSS).
-This leads to reduced budget expenditure by around 147 USD without compromising on healthcare services and quality.
+HITAP was approached six years ago to guide the development of a Vietnamese Benefit Package resulting in a review of the benefits for expensive pharmaceutical medicines and health technologies within the ambit of the Vietnamese social security scheme (VSS).
+This led to reduced budget expenditures of approximately 147 USD without compromising on healthcare services and quality.